EuroLinux/eurolinux-open-docs/docs/jumpstarts/9-beta-jumpstart.md

 First, you have to choose the language that will be used during installation:
-*Hint: since the Anaconda installer on EuroLinux 9 activates a network connection automatically if applicable, it also determines the default language based on the localisation - in this case you can see that Polish has been automatically chosen.*
+*Hint: since the Anaconda installer on EuroLinux 9 activates a network connection automatically if applicable, it also determines the default language by the automatic location detection feature - in this case you can see that Polish has been automatically chosen.*
 ![Installation 3](../assets/9-beta-jumpstart/g-inst-3.png)

-Since this is a Beta release, we need to confirm that we are aware of this fact and that this release should not be used in production.
+Since this is a Beta release, we might need to confirm that we are aware of this fact and that this release should not be used in production.

 ![Pre-release software](../assets/9-beta-jumpstart/pre-release-software.png)